Microsoft says most Xbox One pre-order supply sold out

-SAN FRANCISCO, Sept 4 (Reuters) - Retail stores in many markets have run out of Microsoft Corp’s Xbox One consoles available for pre-orders, a senior company executive said, ahead of a major clash with Sony Corp’s new lower-priced Playstation 4 this November.
+SAN FRANCISCO (Reuters) - Retail stores in many markets have run out of Microsoft Corp’s Xbox One consoles available for pre-orders, a senior company executive said, ahead of a major clash with Sony Corp’s new lower-priced Playstation 4 this November.

 The third-generation Xbox marks Microsoft’s strongest push so far to dominate consumers’ living rooms with an array of exclusive game and media content.